“There are so many different ways of being vulnerable”

-When you finish you decide whether to go into your room or the living room.
+When you finish, you decide whether to go into your room or the living room.
 Whichever you decide, you know you’re going to do the same thing… fall asleep.

 Being in this little house makes you feel so small.
 You were doing so well by yourself off at college and here you are again, back at square one.
 It’s been months and you still haven’t found a job.
 Rejection after rejection.
 No one wants you, no one thinks you’re worthy.
 You used to have an amazing life and now you’re back to zero.
 Starting over is scary and really, it sucks.
 You don’t know how to do it again.
 You did it once and you failed: how can you do it again?
-Will it be a fail once again?
+Will it be a failure once again?

 You want to go out, you want to meet up with your friends, but you’ve pulled away from them, and now it gives you anxiety to think about meeting with them again.
 You don’t know your friends anymore.
 Their lives are different.
 So what?
-You call them up to hang out and talk about what?
+You’ll call them up to hang out and talk about what?
 You haven’t seen them for months.
-You speak occasionally but it’s not like you’re still those great friends you were.
+You speak occasionally, but it’s not like you’re still those great friends you were.
 Because you let them go.
 They don’t visit because you’re too far.
 Or maybe it’s because all you do is just sit there.
 You’ve lost your social skills.
 You don’t know how to talk to other humans without being harsh, or being a complete pessimist.
 So, they don’t visit.
 They’d rather text and tell you they’re busy.